PierrickHarnay/PierrickHarnay_Notebook/_posts/2024-09-26-PocID-Relative-abundance-gDNA-extraction.md

 *20240925* **Plate 38 and 39**.

-See plate number for each samples (only POCID RA not for Ariana's samples)[here](https://github.com/PierrickHarnay/Pocillopora-Lagoon-Abundance/blob/main/Data/POC_ID_RA_list.csv).
+See plate number for each samples [here](https://github.com/PierrickHarnay/Pocillopora-Lagoon-Abundance/blob/main/Data/POC_ID_RA_list.csv).

 | Plate          | Sample | Well | ng/ul  | A260/280 | A260/230 |
 |----------------|--------|------|--------|----------|----------|